 - 1 10.75 oz can cream of mushroom soup

-- 1 12 oz bag frozen green beans
+- 1 12 oz bag green beans frozen whole*

-- Turn Instant Pot on to saute for 10 minutes
+- Turn Instant Pot on to saute for 10 minutes.
+Give the pot a few minutes to heat up.

 - Add butter and garlic to pot and saute 30 seconds, until fragrant